 If your baby is arriving late spring or into summer, you desire for nesting may be intensified.
 Nesting during pregnancy feelings might be triggered by:

-- Boredom and frustration of still being pregnant
+- Boredom and frustration from still being pregnant

 - Recognition that the baby’s care is going to take lots of your time and energy, and you want everything to be ready before the baby arrives

-- Excitement and anticipation of your new bundle of joy and you want everything just right
+- Excitement and anticipation of your new bundle of joy, and the desire to have everything just right

 When does nesting during pregnancy occur?

 Don’t worry if you do not develop any nesting desires; not every women experiences these.
 You can also direct some of the nesting responsibilities to your partner.

 What does nesting during pregnancy look like?

 No frets, you can nest any way you want.
 You will find that women “nest” in different ways.
-Some women want to deep clean the entire house, paint, organize cabinets and closets.
+Some women want to deep clean the entire house, paint, or organize cabinets and closets.
 You will find others just want to arrange their baby’s clothes in a drawer.